saleor/saleor-docs/docs/dashboard/configuration/attributes.md

 > This way you can create an entire matrix of colours and sizes and make them available to your customers.

-### How to add attribute
+### How to add an attribute

 1. In the main Attribute page, click [[Addnbsp;Attribute]].
 2. In the General Information card, provide the following information:

 *  Default Label - This is the name of your attribute visible to your customers.
 For example, size.
+The default label must be a unique value.

 * Attribute Code - This is used to distinguish between, for example, shoe sizes (36, 37, etc.)and t-shirt sizes (XS, S, etc.).
 Any value you enter in this field will only be used internally, your customers will not see it.

-* Catalog Input type for Store Owner - Here you can decide how the attribute values are going to be displayed.
+* Catalog Input type for Store Owner - Here you can decide how the attribute values are going to be displayed to the admin in the product management views.
 Available options are: Dropdown (if you can only display one option) and Multi Select (if you can select many attribute values).

 > **Note**
->
-> The lists of Attributes and Variant Attributes are interchangeable, and in fact they are a one list.
-Therefore, when you are creating a Product Type, you are using one list when assigning new Product Attributes and Variant Attributes.
 >
 > However, only the attributes with the Catalog Input type for Store Owner field set to _Dropdown_ may be used as Variant Attributes.
 >